-2.13.
-Collection and Administration of Rates
+12. Collection and administration of rates

-The purpose of this section is to outline the rate payment options, processes, and the support provided to ratepayers facing financial hardship.
+The purpose of this section is to outline the rate payment options, processes, and the support services available to ratepayers facing financial hardship.

+12.1.
 Payment options

-In accordance Section 167 of the LGA 1989, ratepayers have the option of paying rates and charges by way of four instalments.
-Payments are due on the prescribed dates below, or alternatively a payment in full can be made by 15 February.
+In accordance section 167 of the LGA 1989 rates can be paid in full by 15 February or, alternatively, ratepayers have the option of paying rates and charges in four instalments.
+Payments are due on the prescribed dates below.

-1st Instalment: 30 September 2nd Instalment: 30 November 3rd Instalment: 28 February 4th Instalment: 31 May
+1st Instalment: 30 September

+2nd Instalment: 30 November

+3rd Instalment: 28 February

+• 4th Instalment: 31 May
-Council offers a range of payment options including: in person at Council offices (cheques, money orders,

-EFTPOS, credit/debit cards and cash), online via Council's ratepayer portal, direct debit (on prescribed instalment due dates or monthly), BPAY, using Australia Post (over the counter, over the phone via credit card and on the internet), instalment payment and by mail (cheques and money orders only).
+Council offers a range of payment options including: in person at Council offices (cheques, money orders, EFTPOS, credit/debit cards and cash), online via Council's ratepayer portal, direct debit (on prescribed instalment due dates or monthly), BPAY, using Australia Post (over the counter, over the phone via credit card and on the internet), instalment payment and by mail (cheques and money orders only).

+12.2.
 Interest on arrears and overdue rates

-Interest is charged on all overdue rates in accordance with Section 172 of the LGA 1989.
+Interest is charged on all overdue rates in accordance with section 172 of the LGA 1989.
 The interest rate applied is fixed under the Penalty Interest Rates Act 1983 (Vic), which is determined by the Minister and published by notice in the Government Gazette.

-The Local Government Legislative Amendment (Rating and Other Matters) Act 2022 introduced amongst other rating system reforms that the Minister for Local Government is to set the capped interest rates for unpaid rates and charges.
+The Local Government Legislative Amendment (Rating and Other Matters) Act 2022 introduced reforms allowing the Minister for Local Government to set the cap for interest rates for unpaid rates and charges.
 This rate is yet announced.

+12.3.
 Rates Assistance Policy

 It is acknowledged that various ratepayers may experience financial hardship for many reasons and that meeting rate obligations constitutes just one element of a number of difficulties that they are facing.

-The purpose of the Hardship Policy is to provide options for ratepayers facing such situations to deal with the situation positively and reduce the strain imposed by financial hardship.
+The purpose of the Rates Hardship Policy is to provide options for ratepayers facing such situations to deal with the situation positively and reduce the strain imposed by financial hardship.
 Ratepayers may elect to either negotiate a rate payment plan or apply for a rate deferral.

 Ratepayers seeking to apply for such provision will be required to submit a Rates Deferral Application or a Rates Payment Arrangement Application which is available at Council's offices, or via the website at www.kingston.vic.gov.au.

+12.4.
 Debt recovery

 Council makes every effort to contact ratepayers at their correct address, but it is the ratepayers' responsibility to properly advise Council of their contact details.

-Both the vendor and buyer of a property, or their agents (e.g. solicitors and or conveyancers), are required to notify Council by way of a notice of disposition or acquisition of an interest in land.
+Both the vendor and buyer of a property, or their agents (e.g. solicitors and or conveyancers) are required to notify Council by way of a notice of disposition or acquisition of an interest in land.